utep-cs-arch-classes/p3-lcd-lab-Canadian-Moose/canopus/README.md

 <br>At the end of the countdown the game will reset at a `higher difficulty`,
 <br>or the player can press `any switch` to end the countdown and reset the game.

-If the frog's position would result in a `collision` with a vehicle, the player will lose a life and be reset to the starting position. <br>
+If the frog's position would result in a `collision` with a vehicle, the player will lose a life and be reset to the starting position.
-The player will begin with 3 lives, and once lives reach zero A "Game Over" message will be displayed and a countdown will begin.
+<br>The player will begin with 3 lives, and once lives reach zero the Game Over state is triggered.
+<br>A "Game Over" message will be displayed and a countdown will begin.
 <br>At the end of the countdown the game will reset at a the `same difficulty`,
 <br>or the player can press `any switch` to end the countdown and reset the game.